The page you requested has moved and you've automatically been taken to its new location.

 PDF files can be viewed with the Acrobat® Reader®

 The 19 projects were developed to test and build on FHWA's Climate Change & Extreme Weather Vulnerability Assessment Framework (December 2012).
 FHWA will use the experiences of the pilot projects to update and expand the framework.
-A four-page case study and a final project report was developed for each project and will be posted to this page as they become available.
+A four-page case study was developed for each project and will be posted to this page as they become available.
+A final pilot program report summarizes pilot outcomes and lessons learned.
 Pilot teams also discussed preliminary results in peer exchanges and presented their results in a series of webinars.

 The ADOT team conducted a study to identify hotspots where highways are vulnerable to associated hazards from high temperatures, drought, and intense storms.
 The project focused on the Interstate corridor connecting Nogales, Tucson, Phoenix, and Flagstaff, which includes a variety of urban areas, landscapes, biotic communities, and climate zones and presents a range of weather conditions applicable to much of Arizona.

 The vulnerability assessment approach drew from methodologies developed by FHWA and the Washington State DOT 2010-2011 climate resilience pilot project.
 The pilot assessed vulnerability in four counties by scoring asset criticality and potential impact.
 The pilot identified adaptation options at four prototype locations of vulnerable road segments.
 The Caltrans District 1 team formalized their adaptation methodology into a tool to assist with the evaluation and prioritization of adaptation options.

 The CAMPO team used a data and stakeholder-driven approach to assess risks to nine critical assets from flooding, drought, extreme heat, wildfire, and ice.
 The project team conducted a criticality workshop, developed local climate projections, and performed risk assessments for each asset.